pgina/docs/local_machine.md

 ### Local Groups

-Note that this plugin may remove local groups from a local account if it is not configured carefully.
+In the gateway stage, this plugin will make sure that the group membership of the local account is an exact match with the list of groups provided by the plugins.
+This can potentially remove or add groups to an existing account.
 In order to understand this, consider the pGina login process.
-During the execution of the pGina pipeline, plugins can add or remove groups from an account (actually, just an internal list of groups).
+During the execution of the pGina pipeline, plugins can add or remove groups from an internal list of groups.
+This list is initially empty at the beginning of the pipeline.
 When the gateway stage is executed, the LocalMachine plugin sees this list of groups of which the user should be a member, and attempts to make sure that the actual local account is a member of the same list of groups (no more, no less).
 To do so, it may remove or add groups to the local account as necessary.

+There are two locations where the group membership of the local account may be copied into the internal list of groups.
+First, in the authentication stage the LocalMachine plugin will copy the group membership if the user is successfully authenticated by the plugin.
+Second, the authorization stage will copy the group membership of the local account if configured to do so (see the "Mirror groups from local user" option below).

+Care must be taken to avoid removing needed groups.
 As an example of the kind of thing that might happen, consider the following scenario.
-Suppose that an account foo exists locally and in LDAP.
+Suppose that account `foo` exists locally on the machine and in LDAP.
 The local account is a member of the `Administrators` group.
 The LDAP plugin is enabled in the authentication stage and the LocalMachine plugin is enabled in authentication and gateway stages.
 Further,